Download the policy here – Speaking Up (Whistleblower) Policy

 When does this policy not apply?

-This policy does not apply to instances where an employee is undergoing a performance improvement process where reasonable management action is carried out in a reasonable manner.
-Examples of reasonable management action are listed in Appendix 1.
+It is not appropriate to disclose matters relating to personal work-related grievances, or where an employee is undergoing a performance improvement process and management action is carried out in a reasonable manner.
+Examples of reasonable management action are listed in Appendix A.

 Dealing with conflicts of interest